SudheerBarakers/Cypress_Oracle/README.md

-# Cypress_Postgres
+# Cypress_Oracle_Mocha

-To integrate Cypress with a PostgreSQL database, you'll need to follow a few steps.
+To integrate Cypress with a Oracle database, you'll need to follow a few steps.
 This involves setting up a test environment, writing tests, and configuring Cypress to interact with your database.

 # Here's a step-by-step guide: